rshahmoh/rshahmoh.github.io/_pages/about.md

 Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
 You can also modify the theme to your heart's content without touching the content of your site.
 If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
 You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
 Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).

-Getting started
+Publications
 ======
+20. Shahmohamadloo, R.S., Fryxell, J.M., Rudman, S.M.
+(2024).
+Transgenerational epigenetic inheritance increases trait variation but is not adaptive. [doi: insert here](https://github.com/academicpages/academicpages.github.io)
+19. Shahmohamadloo, R.S.‡, Tissier, M.L.‡, Guzman, L.M.‡ (2024).
+Risk assessments underestimate threat of pesticides to wild bees. [doi: 10.1101/2023.09.15.557615](https://doi.org/10.1101/2023.09.15.557615)

+20.
-1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
+22. Register a GitHub account if you don't have one and confirm your e-mail (required!)
 1. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
 1. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
 Rename the repository "[your GitHub username].github.io", which will also be your website's URL.
 1. Set site-wide configuration and create content & metadata (see below -- also see [this set of diffs](http://archive.is/3TPas) showing what files were changed to set up [an example site](https://getorg-testacct.github.io) for a user with the username "getorg-testacct")